saltstack/salt/doc/topics/windows/windows-package-manager.rst

 .. note:: There are unique situations where previous versions are unavailable.
 Take Google Chrome for example.
-There is only one url provided for a standalone installation of Google Chrome. (https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi) When a new version is release, the url just points to the new version.
+There is only one url provided for a standalone installation of Google Chrome. (https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi) When a new version is released, the url just points to the new version.
 To handle situations such as these, set the version to `latest`.
 Salt will install the version of chrome at the URL and report that version.
 Here's an example: